MaxwellZines/Numerical_Methods/README.md

 Furthermore, I have used algorithms or ideas from the following books (and they are cited in the comment of the respective code where appropriate):

-Constanda, Christian. *Differential Equations: A Primer for Sciientists and Engineers*.
+Constanda, Christian. *Differential Equations: A Primer for Scientists and Engineers*.
 2nd ed., Springer, 2017.
   - An excellent development of Euler's Method of ODE-IVPs

 Beltrami, Edward. *Mathematics for Dynamic Modelling*.
 2nd ed., Academic Press, 1998.